realEliteDonkey/Nexus/README.md

 # Nexus Project Scaffold

-Nexus is a C project scaffolding and build automation tool.
+Nexus is a C build system automation tool.
 It helps you quickly initialize, build, and manage C projects with a simple command-line interface.
+Currently only tested for UNIX systems.

 ---